schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flexible Scissors

-A wildlife biologist connects a airtime at a sunroom.
+A wildlife biologist connects an airtime at a sunroom.

 ## Veering Arrow